 He has performed at notable festivals and theaters, including The Sierra Storytelling Festival, The Northwest Folklife Festival, Noise Pop Festival, Café Du Nord in San Francisco, The Center for the Arts in Grass Valley, CA, The Star Theater in Portland, OR and the oldest running play house west of the Mississippi, the historic Nevada Theatre in Nevada City, CA.

 Inspired by Irish/Celtic and Germanic literature, MacAlpin wrote, directed and scored two musical plays; The Middle Kingdom, in 2014, based on the Irish myth, Tochmarc Etaine and Make Believe in 2019, based on the nineteenth century Sisters Wild, who lived next door to the preeminent folklorists, the Brothers Grimm.
 Both plays combined nearly all of MacAlpin’s disciplines; incorporating storytelling, singing, music, puppetry, poetry, acting and dance.

 MacAlpin studied puppetry in the Czech Republic at Puppets in Prague in 2016 and 2020 with notable Czech puppet master Miroslav Trejtnar.
 He focused on puppetry design, traditional hand carving techniques, and experimental manipulation practices in order to ingrain a living consciousness into his idiosyncratic and highly individualized puppets.

-MacAlpin studied music composition, orchestration, theory, analysis and history independently with Dr. Jane Stave-Viemeister.
-Writing and arranging scores for several theatrical stage works, including Howard Zinn’s Emma.
+MacAlpin’s formal music education includes studying composition, form, orchestration, theory, ear training, analysis and music history with Dr. Jane Stave-Viemeister.
+He has written and arranged scores for several theatrical stage works, including Howard Zinn’s Emma.